-The Republic of Karakalpakstan is an autonomous republic within Uzbekistan that occupies almost a third of the territory of Uzbekistan in the West and Northernmost part of the country with Nukus as the capital.
-The area is bordered by Kazakshtan in the West and North, Turkmenistan in the South.
-Urgench area is no longer part of Karakalpakstan.
-The autonomous republic has its own Karakalpak language and the state is comprised primarily of ethnic Karakalpak, Uzbeks, and Kazakhs.
-Linguistically and culturally, the Karakalpaks resemble the Kazakhs more than the Uzbeks.
+The Republic of Karakalpakstan is an autonomous republic within Uzbekistan that occupies almost a third of the territory of Uzbekistan, in the west and northernmost part of the country, with Nukus as the capital.
+The area is bordered by Kazakshtan in the west and north and Turkmenistan in the south.
+Urgench area is already outside Karakalpakstan.

 Despite the extremely low standard of living, the Karakalpak people have preserved their rich customs and traditions.
-The achievements of local craftsmen in wood carving with inlaid, leather embossing, weaving and embroidery are widely known.
-In addition, Karakalpakstan is considered an open-air archaeological reserve.
-There are more than 300 archaeological sites such as Kalas (fortresses) preserved from the Khorezm civilization.
+The achievements of local craftsmen in wood carving, leather embossing, weaving and embroidery are widely known.
+In addition, Karakalpakstan is considered an open-air archaeological reserve due to the more than 300 archaeological sites such as Kalas (fortresses) preserved from the Khorezm civilization.

 One of the primary roles of the Karakalpakstan culture formation belongs to the Turkic tribes.
-They were wandering through the territories of Central Asia for a long time and left the traced and ties with Pechenegs, Oghuz, Kipchaks, the Golden Horde, Kazakh, Turkmen, and Uzbek tribal alliances in the Karakalpak tribal division.
-Despite the centuries-old ties with the nomadic associations, the Karakalpaks maintained a peculiar type of farming, combining farming based on irrigation, sheep-herding and fishing.
+They were wandering through the territories of Central Asia for a long time and have had their ties to the Pechenegs, Oghuz, Kipchaks, the Golden Horde, Kazakh, Turkmen and Uzbek tribal alliances in the Karakalpak tribal division.
+Despite the centuries-old ties with the nomadic associations, the Karakalpaks maintained a peculiar type of farming, combining farming based on irrigation with sheep-herding and fishing.
 The Karakalpaks grew wheat, rice, millet, sorghum, sesame, cotton and sowed alfalfa but today it is hard to continue farming due to the increased salinity of the soil from the Aral sea.

-The national identity of Karakalpaks is well defined in their rich folklore, gorgeous dances, original music, and ceremonies that still play an important role in people’s lives.
-Furthermore, Karakalpak traditions are illustrated in traditional handicrafts.
-Comprised in the simple ornaments and forms of old workpieces which demonstrate their connection to the arts of ancient and medieval nomads in Central Asia.
+The national identity of Karakalpaks is well defined in their rich folklore, gorgeous dances, original music and ceremonies that still play an important role in people’s lives and especially in the traditional handicrafts.
+The handicrafts often have simple ornaments and forms of old workpieces which demonstrate their connection to the arts of ancient and medieval nomads in Central Asia.